Ways to Enjoy the Sun Safely

 Eyes, like skin, are vulnerable to damage from UV rays.
 Damage from the sun or sunbeds might not been seen or felt but can build up over time.
 Short-term effects of over-exposure to UV rays include mild irritations such as excessive blinking, swelling or difficulty looking at strong sunlight.
 Over-exposure can also cause sunburn of the cornea, as in snow blindness or welders’ flash burns.

-Over long periods over-exposure to UV rays can result in more serious damage to the eyes, such as cataracts, cancer of the conjunctiva (the membrane covering the white of the eye) and skin cancer of the eyelids and around the eyes.
+Over long periods, over-exposure to UV rays can result in more serious damage to the eyes, such as cataracts, cancer of the eye and skin cancer of the eyelids and delicate skin around the eyes.

 Always buy sunglasses from a reputable supplier.
-When choosing sunglasses look for one of the following:
+When choosing sunglasses look for the following:

 - UV 400 label